gordonbrander/spellcaster/README.md

 const Title = title => h1({className: 'title'}, text(title))
 ```

 Here's a more complex example, with some dynamic properties.
-Instead of passing `h()` a props object, we'll pass it a function that returns an object.
+Instead of passing the tag a props object, we'll pass it a function that returns an object.
 This function is evaluated within a reactive scope, so whenever `isHidden()` changes, the props are updated.

 ```js
 const Modal = (isHidden, children) => div(